-Arizona Snowbowl is two to three hours from Phoenix, depending on where in Phoenix you start your trip.
-Arizona Snowbowl, when in full operation, has five ski lifts with the highest being 11,500 feet.
-The longest run is two miles.
-There are 40 runs/trails at Arizona Snowbowl on 777 skiable acres.
-The breakdown for skiers is as follows: Beginner: 37%, Intermediate: 42%, Advanced: 21%.
-The longest is two miles.
+Just two to three hours from Phoenix and located in the San Francisco Peaks, Arizona Snowbowl has five ski lifts with the highest being 11,500 feet.
+There are 40 runs and trails at Arizona Snowbowl on over 700 skiable acres, with the longest run being two miles long.
 In addition to the five aerial ski lifts, there are two surface conveyors.
-The average snowfall at Snowbowl is 260 inches per year.
+The season starts in mid-November and the resort gets an average snowfall of 260 inches per year.

 Mount Lemmon Ski Valley

 Not every ski resort in Arizona requires a multi-hour drive and if you're Tuscon, you can actually hit the slopes on the nearby Mount Lemon.
 Part of the Catalina Mountains, Mount Lemmon Ski Valley is the southernmost ski resort in the U.S. With one lift and 18 ski trails, this is a rare resort where you can ride the slopes while looking out at views of the desert.